digama0/mmj2/README.md

   when a database is selected, it loads the entire Metamath .mm database into memory and does computations on that.
   The first unification can also take several seconds.
-  Once it get started and you've done your first unification it should generally be quite fast.
+  Once it gets started and you've done your first unification it should generally be quite fast.
 * As noted in the license, there is NO WARRANTY.
 * It has a few minor automation mechanisms, but it is fundamentally